HDMI Cable Types: All You Need to Know

 How does HDMI work?

-The benefit of HDMI
+The Benefit of HDMI

 HDMI allows for both video and audio data, so you never need two different separate video and audio cables.
 For example, if you want to connect your computer to a monitor, you only need one cable, which makes the set-up of home entertainment more convenient.
 In addition, with the development of HDMI, it has the ability to transport data of 3D and Ethernet.